BiomedSciAI/fuse-med-ml/fuse/dl/README.md

 Note again, that while these are specific loss functions that are implemented, it is possible to use any loss, whether custom, or one that already exists in PyTorch, and pass it to the `LossDefault` class for use in FuseMedML.

 ## models
 This module contains DL model and architecture related classes.
+A FuseMedML model is very similar to a PyTorch model.
+The only difference is that in its `forward` function it gets as input a fuse `batch_dict`, extracts the input data from the input keys, forwards it through the model and writes the output to the `batch_dict`'s output keys.
 The most basic class is `ModelWrapSeqToDict`.
 It is FuseMedML's wrapper for PyTorch models to be used in fuse.
-It is initialized with an existing PyTorch module, and a list of input and output keys.
-When `forward` is called on a fuse `batch_dict`, it extracts the data from the input keys from `batch_dict`, calls the model `forward` function on the data, and writes the output to the `batch_dict`'s output keys.
+It is initialized with an existing PyTorch model, and a list of input and output keys.
 Optionally, a pre and post processing function can be provided to be applied on the `batch_dict` before and after model run.
 [The MNIST example uses `ModelWrapSeqToDict`](../../examples/fuse_examples/imaging/classification/mnist/run_mnist.py)